 Collect and maintain traffic count data, and other transportation data relating to travel behavior and travel characteristics for the Berkshire Region.
-Traffic counts will be conducted by a consultant selected in accordance with Chapter 30B, the Commonwealth's procurement law.
+Traffic counts will be conducted by a consultant selected in accordance with Chapter 30B

 - 1. Regional traffic count program. - 2.
 Respond to public and community requests for traffic data.